-Adopting a more streamlined method and allowing more real-time processes to flourish – whether this is with quarterly “snap shot” feedback or other regular appraisals – means that this unpopular protocol can be retooled to allow managers more leeway for evaluations, while employees deliver better results for the company.
+Adopting a more streamlined method and allowing more real-time processes to flourish – whether this is with quarterly “snapshot” feedback or other regular appraisals – means that this unpopular protocol can be retooled to allow managers more leeway for evaluations, while employees deliver better results for the company.

 2. Setting unreasonable goals

-While setting ambitious goals can be a great way to push employees to perform above and beyond expectations, making them too ambitious can result in a variety of issues which can affect overall performance.
+While setting ambitious goals can be a great way to push employees to perform above and beyond expectations, making them too ambitious can result in a variety of issues that can affect overall performance.

-Michael E. Raynor and Derek Pankratz of Deloitte Consulting and Services, explained how “people may feel increasingly tempted to cut corners or to resort to unethical or illegal behaviours that they would otherwise be loath even to contemplate.”
+Michael E. Raynor and Derek Pankratz of Deloitte Consulting and Services explained how “people may feel increasingly tempted to cut corners or to resort to unethical or illegal behaviours that they would otherwise be loath even to contemplate.”
 Pushing people to reach the best of their abilities is a good thing; but push them too aggressively and the result may be unintended and unproductive stress and, ultimately, failure.

 3. Relying too heavily on metrics